hjylewis/esplint/README.md

 - `eslint` — ESLint cli (CLIEngine) [options](https://eslint.org/docs/developer-guide/nodejs-api#cliengine).
 - `rules` — An array of eslint rule names to track.
 - `write` — Corresponds to the negation of the `--no-write` CLI option.
 See [Command line options](#command-line-options).
+- `reduceWarningsBy` — If existing warning count is not reduced by this amount, command will fail.
+Provided in numberical percentage value, i.e for 10% reduction, the value is `0.1`.
+Scoped per file per rule

 ## Git Conflicts